signalarun/nodejs-learnings/README.md

 # NODE.JS LEARNINGS
-Learnings and sample applications on nodejs
+Learnings and sample applications on nodejs.
+Repository is being tried to built on [The Twelve-Factor App methodology](https://12factor.net/).

 # Developement environment configuration
  * [EditorConfig](https://editorconfig.org/)